 - 600 g Plums stoned and chopped

-- 200 g Stewed Apples or use 2 Bramley apples (sliced), 1/2 tsp cinnamon and increase sugar to 3 tbsp
+- 200 g Stewed Apples or use 2 Bramley apples (sliced), ½ teaspoon cinnamon and increase sugar to 3 tablespoon

 For the crumble topping